-In the Fall of 2011, I was approached by Canon Canada for a new opportunity for the role of selling copiers in a given territory.
+In the Fall of 2011, I was approached by Canon Canada for a new opportunity for the role of copier salesman in a given territory.
 I went through the interview process, and I accepted the job offer.

 I did not get a lot of support from my company (at that time), but the words of one of the Managers (Victor) gave me a huge confidence boost.
 He said “Congrats Nissar, if you can sell copiers you can sell anything.
 You will learn a lot”.

-Those words excited me – I had no idea how to sell copiers (I didn’t know one thing how copiers worked) but I was ready.
-Victor’s encouragement gave me the cue I needed to quit and start over as a copier salesman.
+Those words excited me – I had no idea how to be a copier salesman (I didn’t know one thing how copiers worked) but I was ready.
+Victor’s encouragement gave me the clue I needed to quit and start over as a copier salesman.

-I worked at Canon for a year – in that 1 year I learnt more about Business, Selling, Marketing than four years of University or reading tons of books.
-It was infact the most important apprenticeship type of training I ever received.
-Here’s what I learnt
+I worked at Canon for a year – in that 1 year, I learned more about Business, Selling, Marketing than four years of University, or reading tons of books.
+It was in fact the most important apprenticeship type of training I ever received.
+Here’s what I learned

 Every single business day, my job was to knock on doors of local businesses that might be a potential customer, and convince them to meet with me; and if they liked what I had to offer – they would buy from me.
 Sounds easy, right?
 It wasn’t easy.

-Over time my anxiety reduced, my confidence went up and selling became relatively easier.
-The fear and anxiety was there everyday – but the lesson “Feel the Fear and do it Anyway” still stuck with me even today.
+Over time my anxiety reduced, my confidence went up and working as a copier salesman became relatively easier.
+The fear and anxiety were there every day – but the lesson “Feel the Fear and do it Anyway” still stuck with me even today.